How To Buy A Grill: Print This And Take It Shopping

 Thermometer.
 Most thermometers on grills are bimetal dials and not accurate.
 Manufacturers buy the cheapest model they can find and then mount them up in the dome, a long way away from the food, even higher than the warming rack.
 If you ever hope to make great meals on a grill, and you can and I can help, fit good digital thermometers into your budget.
 You need one to place on the cooking surface near the meat, and another to check the meat temp.
 Click this link to read about how thermometers work and see which ones I recommend.

 Dual fuel.
-If you are buying a liquid propane (LP) gas grill, check to see if it can be adapted to household natural gas.
+If you are buying a liquid propane (LP) gas grill, check to see if it can be adapted to household natural gas (NG) and if the adapter kit is included or extra.
 NG is cheaper, but you need to pay for installation of the pipe and then you can't roll the grill around.
-If you want to go this route, find out if there is an adapter kit for the grill you're eyeballing and how much does the adapter kit cost.
 Some new grills have one side for gas and the other for charcoal.
-This is a great idea since gas is known convenience, temp control, and easy cleanup, and charcoal for searing heat and smoky flavor.
+This is a great idea since gas is known convenience, temperature control, and easy cleanup, and charcoal for searing heat and smoky flavor.
 Alas, most of the combos are cheaply built and are compromises on all fronts.

 Built-in grills.
 You might want a grill that can be permanently mounted into an outdoor kitchen.
 Think carefully about this strategy.
 When it dies, you will almost certainly be unable to find a replacement that fits into the same slot as the old one.
 If you decide you want a newer model, or something larger, or you want to switch from gas to charcoal, you're stuck.
 There is no standard size for these and it is doubtful the replacement you want will fit.
 Click here to read more about designing an outdoor kitchen.